-Most wild species of roses are very healthy and resilient plants.
-Down the generations, natural selection has constantly worked in favor of disease-resistant genes as infected plants fail to reproduce well.
-I especially like Rosa glauca (hardy to USDA Plant Hardiness Zone 2), with grayish blue leaves, single pink flowers, and red hips.
-The pink-flowered swamp rose, R. palustris (Zone 4), is valuable not only for its healthy growth but for its unusual tolerance of damp soils.
-The Virginia rose, R. virginiana (Zone 3), also tends to stay quite healthy and is a good species for drier conditions.
-Its pink flowers are followed by bright red hips and fiery fall color.
+Most wild species of roses are healthy and resilient plants.
+Natural selection has worked in favor of disease-resistant genes, as infected plants fail to reproduce well.
+I especially like Rosa Glauca, with its grayish blue leaves, single pink flowers, and red hips.
+The pink-flowered Swamp Rose is valuable its healthy growth and its unusual tolerance of damp soils.
+The Virginia Rose also tends to stay quite healthy and is a good species for drier conditions; its pink flowers are followed by bright red hips and fiery fall colors.

 Another group of disease-resistant roses are the hybrid musks.
-Their scent is superb and they have an unusually long flowering season.
-‘Cornelia’ (Zone 6), in apricot fading to pink, and silvery pink ‘Felicia’ (Zone 6) are the ones to pick.
+Their scent is superb, and they have an unusually long flowering season.
+Cornelia in apricot fading to pink, and silvery pink Felicia are the ones to pick.

 Most of the recently introduced Kordes varieties are unusually healthy.
-I especially like ‘Kosmos’ (Zone 5), with peach-centered white flowers.
-From Harkness, the English Legend Series is worth looking at; again, focus on the more recent introductions.
+I especially like Kosmos with peach-centered white flowers.
+From Harkness, the English Legend Series is worth looking at.
 Among American varieties, take a look at the Pioneer Roses from Antique Rose Emporium and, of course, the Knock Out Series and the Oso Easy Series—which are two of the 6 Kinds Of Roses You'll Definitely Want To Grow.